charliecalvert/JsObjects/README.md

 ## Global installs

-You will want to install express, karma, grunt and jasmine-node globally.
+You will want to install express, karma, grunt, nodemon and jasmine-node globally.

 If on Linux, first do this so that you don't have to use sudo:

 	npm config set prefix ~/npm

-Then add this to your .bashrc:
+Then add this to the bottom of your .bashrc:

 	export PATH="$PATH:$HOME/npm/bin"

 To install express, karma, etc globally:

 	npm install -g karma-cli
 	npm install -g grunt-cli
 	npm install -g jasmine-node
 	npm install -g express-generator
+	npm install -g nodemon